© Mark Williams. Any copyright violation of my material will be prosecuted

-Welcome, my name is Mark Williams and I have developed this website to help employees who have received a written warning at work or who are otherwise experiencing trouble at work such as bullying.
+Welcome, my name is Mark Williams and I have developed this website to help employees who have problems at work.

 When I had my own problems at work I searched the internet for help, but all I found were dozens of sites from employment lawyers, management consultants and HR gurus offering advice to employers on how best to dismiss their staff!

 I have produced this website to help redress the balance for employees.
 I have no political axes to grind but I do believe in a sense of fair play and in helping people who have been badly treated, bullied or discriminated against at work.

 I have produced a detailed information pack to help employees through the processes of written warnings, disciplinaries, appeals, dismissal, filing for a tribunal, tribunals and negotiating the best possible out of court settlements.
 A particularly popular section of the pack covers how to write an appeal letter against a written warning.